rixmape/biasx-experiment/README.md

-# BiasX Experiment
+# Fariness Experiment

-An experimental framework for conducting machine learning experiments focused on analyzing fairness and bias in facial recognition models.
+An experimental framework for conducting machine learning experiments focused on analyzing fairness in facial recognition models.

 ## Core Features